bengtfrost/NixOS-with-Suckless/README.md

 ## Key Configuration Details

-### Solving GTK Theming and GSettings
+### Daemon-less GTK Theming

-Getting modern GTK applications to respect themes in a minimal, non-GNOME environment is a significant challenge.
-This configuration solves it cleanly with a three-part strategy:
+Getting modern GTK applications to respect themes in a minimal environment is a significant challenge.
+This configuration solves it cleanly and without background services like `dconf`.

-1.  **System-Level Packages:** All core GTK libraries (`gtk3`, `gtk4`), the `gsettings` tool (`glib`), and schema providers (`gsettings-desktop-schemas`) are installed in `configuration.nix`.
-This provides a stable, system-wide foundation and ensures a correctly constructed base environment.
+1.  **System-Level Libraries:** The core GTK libraries (`gtk3`, `gtk4`) are installed in `configuration.nix`.
+This provides a stable, system-wide foundation.
-2.  **Declarative `settings.ini` Files:** The desired theme and font settings are written to `~/.config/gtk-3.0/settings.ini` and `~/.config/gtk-4.0/settings.ini` by Home Manager.
-This is the "source of truth" for the theme.
+2.  **Declarative `settings.ini` Files:** The desired theme, font, and icon settings are written directly to `~/.config/gtk-3.0/settings.ini` and `~/.config/gtk-4.0/settings.ini` by Home Manager.
+These files serve as the "source of truth".
-3.  **Session-Start Schema Compilation:** The `.xinitrc` file executes `glib-compile-schemas` when the graphical session starts.
-This crucial step reads all available schemas (from the system-installed packages) and creates a fast-loading binary cache in the user's home directory.
-This cache is what GTK applications actually use, resolving all discovery issues.
+3.  **Forceful Theme Override:** The environment variable `GTK_THEME` is set to `"Adwaita:dark"` in `home.sessionVariables`.
+This "Theme:Variant" syntax is a powerful override that forces both GTK3 and GTK4 applications to use the dark variant of the Adwaita theme, bypassing any reliance on desktop portal infrastructure.
+This is the key to consistent theming for applications like Brave and LibreOffice.
+4.  **No GSettings Tool:** The `gsettings` command-line tool is not installed, as all necessary settings are managed declaratively through the `.ini` files and the `GTK_THEME` variable.

-This combination avoids complex wrappers, environment variable hacks, and unnecessary daemons like `dconf`.
+This combination avoids complex wrappers and unnecessary daemons, staying true to the minimalist philosophy.

 ### System Hardening and Optimization